ckarwin/The_Quantified_Self/README.md

         - Allow the app to access Apple Health data
         - Synce the app with iCloud Drive

   <b> 2.
-Find the iCloud Drive path on your laptop/desktop:
+Find the path to iCloud Drive on laptop/desktop:
         - Should look something like this: "/Users/chriskarwin/Library/Mobile Documents/iCloud~com~ifunography~HealthExport/Documents/"

   <b> 3.